Kong/docs.konghq.com/src/gateway/reference/nginx-directives.md

 ### Including files via injected Nginx directives

 Complex configurations may require adding new `server` blocks to an Nginx configuration.
-You can inject `include` directives into an Nginx configuration, that point to Nginx settings files.
+You can inject `include` directives into an Nginx configuration that point to Nginx settings files.

 For example, if you create a file called `my-server.kong.conf` with the following contents: